mpalourdio/MpaCustomDoctrineHydrator/README.md

 Provides an extension of the DoctrineORMModule ```AnnotationBuilder``` and a factory for more ease.
 The ```ElementAnnotationsListener``` is overridden too in order to better suit needs regarding filtering and validation.

 The filter and the element can be used as standalone.
-Using the provided element via the ```FormElementManager``` adds automatic conversion formats for date strings to \DateTime.
+Using the provided element via the ```FormElementManager``` adds automatic conversion formats for date strings to ```DateTime```.
-Automatic filtering and validation are provided regarding the date format (Y-m-d, etc.) that depends of the \Locale.
+Automatic filtering and validation are provided regarding the date format (Y-m-d, etc.) that depends of the ```Locale```.
 A placeholder is added to your form element too when rendered.

 The hydrator service adds a strategy to every date column in your entity for extraction and hydration.